Singular Riemannian foliations and applications to positive and nonnegative curvature: Curvature and A-foliations of codimension

 \subsection{Proof of Theorem~\ref{T:NNC_D4_CODIM2}}

 We prove parts (1) and (2) separately. \\

 \textit{Proof of part (1).} By the Gauss-Bonnet Theorem, the leaf space $M^*$ has at most four vertices.
 On the other hand, by Theorem~\ref{T:BFOL_CODIM2}, $M^*$ has at least two vertices.
-Hence, by Theorem~\ref{T:Kobayashi}, the Euler characteristic of $M^4$ is $2$, $3$ or $4$, and it follows from the work of Freedman \cite{Fr} that $M^4$ is homeomorphic to $\sphere^4$, $\CP^2\#\pm\CP^2$ or $\sphere^2\times\sphere^2$.
-If $M^*$ has two or three vertices, then the leaf space structure is the same as the one in the proof of part (1) of Theorem~\ref{T:QPC_D4_CODIM2}.
-It follows that $M^4$ is diffeomorphic to $\sphere^4$, if $M^*$ has two vertices, or to $\CP^2$, if $M^*$ has three vertices. \\
+Hence, by Theorem~\ref{T:Kobayashi}, the Euler characteristic of $M^4$ is $2$, $3$ or $4$, and it follows from the work of Freedman \cite{Fr} that $M^4$ is homeomorphic to $\sphere^4$, $\CP^2$, $\CP^2\#\pm\CP^2$ or $\sphere^2\times\sphere^2$.
+If $M^*$ has two or three vertices, then the leaf space structure is the same as the one in the proof of part (1) of Theorem~\ref{T:QPC_D4_CODIM2} and $M$ admits a decomposition as a double disk bundle.
+It follows that $M^4$ is diffeomorphic to $\sphere^4$, if $M^*$ has two vertices, or to $\CP^2$, if $M^*$ has three vertices.
+If $M^*$ has four vertices, then $M^*$ is isometric to a flat rectangle and $M$ also admits a double disk bundle decomposition.
+In this case, it follows from Theorem~1.1 in \cite{GR} that $M$ is diffeomorphic to one of $\CP^2\#\pm\CP^2$ or $\sphere^2\times\sphere^2$. \\

 \textit{Proof of part (2).} By Theorem~\ref{T:BFOL_CODIM2}, the leaf space $M^*$ has at least three vertices.
 On, the other hand, since the leaf space is nonnegatively curved, it may have at most four vertices.
 If there are exactly three, then, proceeding as in the proof of Theorem~\ref{T:QPC_D4_CODIM2}, we conclude that $M$ is diffeomorphic to $\sphere^5$.
 Therefore, we can restrict our attention to the case in which $M^*$ has four vertices, so that $M^*$ is isometric to a flat rectangle $[-1,1]\times[-1,1]$.
 To conclude that $M$ is diffeomorphic to one of the two $\sphere^3$-bundles over $\sphere^2$, it suffices to prove that $H_2(M,\ZZ)=\ZZ$ and then appeal to the work of Barden \cite{Ba} and Smale \cite{Sm}. \\